layer5io/service-mesh-labs/Meshery-Adapters/linkerd-meshery-adapter/step3.md

 |   web    |  1/1  |      1     |     1     | 4m38s |

 ### Let's inspect our pod:
+If you cannot see the *Ready* column updated, this is because the deployment can take up upto a minute.
+When all the deployment are in ready state, you can use `CTRL+ C` to switch back to the terminal.

 1. View the details of the deployed pods:

     `watch kubectl get po -n default`{{execute}}

-If you cannot see the *Ready* column updated, this is because the deployment can take up upto a minute.
+Again if you cannot see the *Ready* column updated, this is because the deployment can take up upto a minute.
 When the deployment is complete, the page will auto-refresh.
 You can use `CTRL+ C` to switch back to the terminal.

 2. View the details of the services: